 Economic damages, also known as special damages, are intended to reimburse a motorcycle accident victim for their tangible losses.
 Those include:

-All past and future costs of medical treatment.
+These damages cover all past and future costs of medical treatment.
 For motorcycle accident victims, that may include a hospital stay, doctor visits, prescription medications, transportation to your doctor’s appointments, and other related medical expenses.

-If you need to take time off from work while you recover.
+You may be entitled to damages for lost wages if you need to take time off from work while you recover.
 Future lost wages or what’s known as diminished earning capacity can also be included if you cannot return to work or must go into a different line of work.
 This typically occurs when a motorcycle accident causes permanent injuries or a disability.
 Lost earning capacity is a projection of future losses or the reduction in pay from your old and new jobs.

 The primary type of property damage is to your motorcycle.
 Even a minor collision can cause hundreds or thousands of dollars of damage.
 A catastrophic accident could lead to a total loss, where your bike is so damaged it is not worth repairing.
 Either way, the driver or party that caused your accident will owe you financial compensation to make you whole again.
 This will include payment to repair or replace your motorcycle.

 Non-economic or general damages represent the monetary value assigned to the harmful impact a motorcycle accident has upon a person’s life.
 The value of these damages can be challenging to calculate since they are subjective losses.
 For example: